-This applies to most cellular devices, except for the G50.
+This applies to most Digital Matter cellular devices.

 It is often useful to understand how well the GPS module is performing.
 Enabling GPS debugging can provide: